victornas91/victornas91/README.md

 ---

 15+ years working with IT, mainly support, infrastructure and as an ESL for brazilians.
 Now also 5+ years as a Public Sector Agent that started as an Adm Agent, now an IT Manager that oversees operations related to more than 3000 people.

 I'm also a generalist Software and Hardware Developer that uses Python, C#, ESP32, PLC and SQL as tools to architect systems that uses all of these technologies together, integrating projects with Cloud Computing (AWS and Azure) and Machine Learning and focused on fields such as Mechatronics, Aerospace, Big Data, Physics, Infosec, IT Infrastructure, Mobile / 3D Web Apps and Games.

-Some of the integrated projects I'm developing right now as hobby / services and am planning to showcase on my Youtube channel (@victornas91):
+Some of the services I offer:

-- Local LLM tuning / training
+- Software Development for Games, Mobile / 3D Web Apps.
-- AI Agents development for Web Scraping and Social Network automation
+- Intel Gathering, Web Scraping, Social Network Automation and Mobile Pentesting.
-- Data Analysis for IoT and PLC devices
+- Cloud Engineering / FinOps consulting for AWS and Azure.

-- Machine Vision for Autonomous Vehicles and Robotics
+And the topics that I'm focused on research:

-- AI training for Games
+- Automotive Mechatronics.
-- Algo Trading
+- Mechanical Fabrication and Digital Twins for 4.0 Industry.
-- 3D Web Apps Development, Voxels and Low-Poly 3D Modeling and Sculpting
+- Embedded Systems for AI and Crypto.
-- Mobile Apps, including for Android Auto
+- Algo Trading.
-- PLC and IoT programming
+- Electromagnetism, Semiconductor Physics and Optics.
-- 3D Desktop and Mobile Games with Unity
+- Machine Vision.
-- Custom IT Infrastructure tools
+- Programming Languages, Interpreters and Compilers.
-- AWS and Azure Cloud Engineering projects including CI / CD automation
+- AI for Games.

-- FinOps for Cloud for resources optimization
+Some of the integrated projects I'm developing right now as hobby for my Youtube channel (@victornas91):

-- Electromagnetism, Optics and Semiconductor Physics using IoT for demonstration or Unity for 3D visualization
+- Local LLM tuning / training / jailbreaking.
-- Pentesting "on demand"; Intel Gathering; Reverse Engineering and Security of Mobile Apps
+- AI Agents development.
-- Additive Manufacture tools design
+- Data Analysis for IoT and PLC devices.
-- Procedural Generation tools development for 3D modeling of devices parts
+- Custom IT Infrastructure tools.
-- Computer Simulation tools development
+- Procedural Generation Tools development for 3D modeling of devices parts.
-- Custom Operating Systems Development
+- Computer Simulation Tools development.
-- New Programming Languages, Interpreters and Compilers Development
+- Custom Operating Systems Development.

 Cheers!

 [![trophy](https://github-profile-trophy.vercel.app/?username=victornas91)](https://github.com/ryo-ma/github-profile-trophy)
 [![Github Followers](https://img.shields.io/github/followers/victornas91?color=06d6a0&label=Github%20Followers&style=for-the-badge)](https://github.com/victornas91?tab=followers)